Environmental Design and Governance(EG)

 Professor, Program Chairperson

-The EG Program develops the individual talents of students who will not be limited by the restrictions of conventional specialized fields, fosters rich and creative ideas, and produces the skills and spirit that will engender new spatial designs and environmental businesses.
+The EG Program develops the individual talents of students who will not be limited by the restrictions of conventional specialized fields, and fosters rich and creative ideas while producing the skills and spirit that will engender new spatial designs and environmental businesses.

 Note: "◎" indicates the Program chairperson.

 |ATAKA, Kazuto||Professor||Data science and data-driven thinking, Strategy building, New product development|

 |ICHINOSE, Tomohiro||Professor||Landscape ecology, Environmental sciences, Rural planning|

 |KANIE, Norichika||Professor||International Relations, Earth System Governance|

 |KOBAYASHI, Hiroto||Professor||Architecture, Urban and Rural Design, Machizukuri (Town management)|